A preparatory tour ...

 Of course, my view of Iranian food is somewhat skewed by eating in restaraunts, but the markets I saw were pretty standard, plenty of fresh fruit + vegies at reasonable prices plus the usual spices and the faintly gory butcher shops.
 Everything seemed fresh and abundant

 Hmmm, roads + food.
 A cyclists view of the world.
 So be it

 What else?
 Well, I guess I should mention the truly wondrous sights - Persepolis is as remarkable as promised, the tiled mosques and palaces dazzle the senses.
 Including the aural, whispers are amplified and broadcast under those mosque domes for example.
 The parks and gardens are beautiful and in the heat of summer must be truly refreshing.
 The mountains are rugged and when I saw them, dusted with snow, they looked attractive - some of the road gradients tho looked ambitious from the perspective of a decidely not-good hill climber.
 Iranian hospitality is legendary, a chance encounter doesn't automatically lead to a carpet or perfume shop - what tourist touts there are, are very low key, they take No for an answer

 So was it worth going?

 A visit to Iran is worth any drama over visas or what-not.
-It's just a pity that I travelled by plane and car rather than by trike.
-There will defintely be a next time (with the trike enshallah)
+It's just a pity that I travelled by plane and car rather than by bike.
+There will defintely be a next time (with the bike enshallah)